Easy Caribbean Johnny Cakes

 I love a good bread recipe, especially when it’s deep-fried.
 Doughnuts are my jam (heh) and these Caribbean bread rolls sort of remind me of them, in a way.
 It’s the fried taste and crisp crust, I think.
 These are a lot denser though but not tough.
 The bread inside is fluffy and oh my gosh, they are addictive.
 Beware, when you make a batch, you’ll eat them all – we did!

 Traditionally coming from the island of Antigua and Barbuda, you’ll find the Caribbean Johnny cakes being eaten for breakfast, served alongside an Antiguan-style ‘full English’.
-Lunch is also popular as they are great for dipping into soups or as a sandwich with cheese – I believe the mature kind is best!
+Lunch is also popular as they are great for dipping into soups and curries or as a sandwich with cheese for a British twist (mature is best).

 What are Johnny Cakes?